The most delicious and juicy grilled pork tenderloin recipe! Options to use BOTH a dry rub + marinade (or keep it simple with just salt and pepper)!

 Instructions

-Dry Rub: Place pork tenderloin on a plate and pat dry.
-Combine the Dry Rub ingredients in a small bowl.
+Dry Rub: Place 2 pork tenderloins on a plate and pat dry.
+In a small bowl, add 2 tablespoons paprika, 2 tablespoons lemon pepper, 1 tablespoon kosher salt, 1 tablespoon garlic powder, 1 tablespoon onion powder, and 1 teaspoon ground black pepper.
 Rub all over pork tenderloin, ensuring you get into every nook and cranny.
 If you have extra dry rub simply save for another use.

-Marinade: Combine the Marinade ingredients in a small bowl; whisk to combine.
+Marinade: In a separate small bowl, add ¼ cup ketchup, ¼ cup soy sauce, ¼ cup extra virgin olive oil, 2 tablespoons garlic, 1 tablespoon lemon juice, 1 teaspoon dried oregano leaves, 1 teaspoon dried basil leaves, and 1 teaspoon dried thyme leaves; whisk to combine.
 Place pork tenderloin in a glass container or a gallon-sized silicone bag.
 Pour marinade over top and coat the pork tenderloin all over.
 Pressing out as much air as possible, seal the bag and place in the refrigerator for 30 minutes.
 (You can also prep this ahead of time and marinate overnight in the refrigerator).

-Grill: Ensure grill grates are clean and bring grill to medium-high heat (350-450 degrees F).
-Remove pork tenderloin from marinade and reserve about 1/4 cup of the marinade (put it in a little bowl) to be used to baste the pork tenderloin as it grills.
+Grill: Ensure grill grates are clean and bring grill to medium-high heat (350-450℉).
+Remove pork tenderloin from marinade and reserve about ¼ cup of the marinade (put it in a little bowl) to be used to baste the pork tenderloin as it grills.

 Direct Heat: Place pork tenderloin on grill over direct heat.
 Close the lid and let the pork tenderloin sear for 3 minutes.